Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

 \subsubsection{Efficiency binning}

+Since the tritium analysis is performed with binned data, we obtain an efficiency $\epsilon_k$ for each bin $k$ by integrating the quasi-continuous efficiency $\epsilon(f_c(E_{\mathrm{kin}}))$ over the bin.

 The interpolation of the measured count rates in each trap makes it possible to calculate a relative efficiency value at any frequency over the calibrated range covered by the field-shifted $\mathrm{^{83m}Kr}$ data.
-The correction for energy dependence in \autoref{sec:energy_correction} produces an efficiency curve that applies for any energy corresponding to a frequency at which the field-shifted $\mathrm{^{83m}Kr}$ data had sufficient statistical power to perform the energy correction.
+The correction of $\mathcal{\epsilon}$ for energy dependence produces an efficiency curve that applies for any energy corresponding to a frequency at which the field-shifted $\mathrm{^{83m}Kr}$ data had sufficient statistical power to perform the energy correction.
 This limits the energy range over which the tritium data can be modeled to 16.2--19.0\,\si{keV}.
-However, for the background-only energy range above the tritium endpoint, $\epsilon(f_c(E_{\mathrm{kin}}))$ is not used because the background is modeled as energy-independent.
+However, for the background-only energy range above the tritium endpoint, $\epsilon(f_c(E_{\mathrm{kin}}))$ is not used because the background is due only to false tracks from noise and is thus energy-independent and unrelated to signal efficiency.

-We perform a binned tritium analysis with bin widths of approximately 2.5\,\si{MHz} or 50\,\si{eV}.
-We integrate the quasi-continuous efficiency $\epsilon(f_c(E_{\mathrm{kin}}))$ over the tritium-analysis bins to obtain $\epsilon_k$ for each bin $k$.